DataDog/integrations-core/istio/README.md

 _Available for Agent versions >6.0_

 See the [Autodiscovery Integration Templates][4] for guidance on applying the parameters below.
 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Kubernetes log collection documentation][13].
+To enable it, see [Kubernetes Log Collection][13].

 | Parameter      | Value                                                |
 | -------------- | ---------------------------------------------------- |